plotly/tutorial-nanodash/SETUP.md

 $ which python
 ```

-The end of the path should look like `.venv/bin/python`.
+The path should be the path to your current working directory, followed by `.venv/bin/python`.

 Finally, verify your Python version: